elasticpath/catalog-syndication/README.md

 # Install all the dependencies for all sub-project and create necessary symlinks in-between them
 yarn

-# Configure the ./src/config.ts file.
+# Configure the .env file.
 # For more information, see Configuration Parameter Descriptions.

-# Start the app in development mode

 # Executes the script to perform the syndication:
 yarn build